Bdeering1/Lucida/dev_notes/documentation.md

-Variable and Function Documentation

-_____Game Board_____
+## Game Board

-Variables
+#### Variables

-pieces = array of 120 integers representing the pieces that are on each square (anything off the 8x8 board is marked with SQUARES.OFFBOARD) side = side to move (usually treated as bool but there is also a BOTH option) fiftyMove = fifty move counter (int) plyNum = ply counter (half moves) ply = ply counter for calculation purposes enPas = square where an en passant move can occur on the next move (int) castlePerm = castling permissions for both sides (stored using 4 bits or up to number 16) material = array of 2 integers representing the total material for each side numPieces = array of 13 integers which hold the number of each type of piece, indexed by PIECEINDEX (index 0 = EMPTY) pList = array of 13 * 10 integers, stores the location of each piece (up to 10 of each kind), allows the location of a specific piece to be determined using PIECEINDEX posKey = unique key hashed for each position, for repetition checking
+pieces = array of 120 integers representing the pieces that are on each square (anything off the 8x8 board is marked with SQUARES.OFFBOARD) \
+side = side to move (usually treated as bool but there is also a BOTH option) \
+fiftyMove = fifty move counter (int) \
+plyNum = ply counter (half moves) \
+ply = ply counter for calculation purposes \
+enPas = square where an en passant move can occur on the next move (int) \
+castlePerm = castling permissions for both sides (stored using 4 bits or up to number 16) \
+material = array of 2 integers representing the total material for each side \
+numPieces = array of 13 integers which hold the number of each type of piece, indexed by PIECEINDEX (index 0 = EMPTY) \
+pList = array of 13 * 10 integers, stores the location of each piece (up to 10 of each kind), allows the location of a specific piece to be determined using PIECEINDEX \
+posKey = unique key hashed for each position, for repetition checking \
+\
 *it doesn't make sense that the offfboard squares in the pieces array are stored as SQUARES.OFFBOARD, maybe they should be PIECES.EMPTY
-- this actually helps with movegen even though it doesn't entirely make sense **some of these arrays including pieces don't need integer values (find out how js works with this)
+- this actually helps with movegen even though it doesn't entirely make sense \
+**some of these arrays including pieces don't need integer values (find out how js works with this) \
 ***why isn't side a bool, is BOTH really necessary?

-vvv move generation variables are described in move gen
+move generation variables are described in move gen

-Board.js Functions
+#### Board.js Functions

 PrintBoard(), PrintPieceLists(), and PrintSqAttacked() are used for debugging

-GeneratePosKey()
+_GeneratePosKey()_
 - generates a key for each unique position by XORing in a number of keys randomly generated keys in InitHashKeys(), stored in GameBoard.posKey
     - for each piece on a certain square (13 * 120 keys)
     - for the current en passant square (if any), this is hashed in using a PieceKey for the empty square
     - for the side to move (2 keys)
     - for the current castling permissions (16 keys)

+_UpdateListsMaterial()_
-UpdateListsMaterial() - updates material (using PieceVal[piece] to determine the value of each piece), pList, and numPieces by looking at the pieces array
+- updates material (using PieceVal[piece] to determine the value of each piece), pList, and numPieces by looking at the pieces array

-ResetBoard()
+_ResetBoard()_
 - resets a number of variables in GameBoard
     - pieces (64 on board to PIECES.EMPTY)
     - side (set to BOTH in case side is not set correctly from FEN)
     - enPas (set to SQUARES.NO_SQ)
     - fiftyMove, plyNum, ply, castlePerm (by default no castling, may be set ParseFen), posKey, and moveListStart (set to zero)

-ParseFen(fen)
+_ParseFen(fen)_
 - loading in the position from a given FEN string (starting position FEN is default)
     - calls ResetBoard() to ensure no GameBoard variables are carried over from previous games
     - sets pieces, side to move, castling permissions, en passant square, and posKey (using GeneratePosKey())
     - calls UpdateListsMaterial()

+_SqAttacked(sq, side)_
-SqAttacked(sq, side) - *to do
+- *to do

-_____Move Gen_____
+## Move Gen

-Moves (stored in one int each)
+#### Moves (stored in one int each)

 First 7 bits = from square (& 0x7F)
 Bits 8-14 = to square (>> 7, & 0x7F)